mahozad/vectors/README.md

 Supported fonts in SVG files on Wikipedia are listed [here](https://meta.wikimedia.org/wiki/SVG_fonts)

-Use {{Vector version available|NewImage.svg}} template in old raster pages to show that the vector version is available
+Use {{Vector version available|NewImage.svg}} template in old raster pages to show that the vector version is available Use {{superseded|File:NewImage.svg}} template to indicate the new version of the image should be used

 ---